 Jennifer Allen (University of Michigan, B.A.
 2016, now PhD student in Social Work @ Michigan State University)

 Anjuli Fink (Cornell University, B.A.
-2021)
+2021, now Law Student @ Harvard Law School)

-Daniel Geda (Cornell University, B. A. 2022, now Postbaccalaureate Intramural Researcher @ National Institutes of Health)
+Daniel Geda (Cornell University, B. A. 2022, now Data Analyst @ Deloitte)

 Sara Helmer (University of Michigan, B.A.
 2014, now Clinical Social Worker @ The Children’s Center of Wayne County)

-Saachi Pawa (University of MIchigan, B.A.
-2021, now M.S. student @ Tufts University)
+Saachi Pawa (University of Michigan, B.A.
+2021, now Clinical Research Coordinator @ Brigham and Women’s Hospital)

-Alaina Stevenson (University of Michigan, B.A., 2017, now Business Analyst @ Clutch.co)
+Alaina Stevenson (University of Michigan, B.A., 2017, now Product Lead @ Clutch.co)

 Elizabeth Stewart (University of Michigan, B.A.
 2016, now MSW Student @ University of Chicago)

-Lucus Tse (Cornell University, B. A. 2019, now Analyst @ IBM)
+Lucus Tse (Cornell University, B. A. 2019, now CX Analyst @ Hubspot)

 Caiwei Zhu (Cornell University, B. A. 2020, now PhD Student in STEM education @ Delft University of Technology)